The-Animonculory/ASSOS/Readme.md

   - [Support](#support)

 ## Preamble
-*insert text here*
+*Get Started with your modlist without setting up the basic bug fixes and frameworks yourself*

-Full list of mods used can be found *insert link to load order library here*
+Full list of mods used can be found [here](https://loadorderlibrary.com/lists/al-styyx-setup-of-skyrim-assos)

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].